-- Students can create a 3 R's journal.
+- Students can transfer the data on the bar graph to a pie chart.
+Of all the trash collected over the week, what portion was collected on Days 1, 2, 3, and 4? - Students can create a 3 R's journal.
 Students can write daily journal entries about how the amount of trash collected in the classroom is decreasing. - Students can add journal entries about the ways they reduce, reuse, and recycle at home.